 Expected price: Rs 22 lakh

 Royal Enfield Continental GT Twin/Interceptor 650

 The Continental GT Twin and Interceptor 650 mark the company’s return to twin-cylinder motorcycles.
 The Interceptor is a highway cruiser with its upright riding stance and regular handlebars.
 It features a rounded tank with and a flat bench-like seat.
 The Continental GT Twin, being a cafe racer, features an angular tank, clip-on handlebars and a single seat.
 Both motorcycles are powered by the same 648cc, air-cooled, SOHC, fuel-injected parallel-twin motor that produces 47hp at 7,100rpm and 52Nm of torque at 4,000rpm, while being paired to a six-speed gearbox with a slip-assist clutch.
 The suspension, brakes and frame are also common between the two.
 They use a conventional telescopic fork up front and gas-charged twin shocks at the rear.
 Both motorcycles are built around the same double-cradle tubular steel frame and get ABS, as standard.
-The bikes are expected to launch in the third or fourth quarter of 2018 and priced somewhere between Rs 3.3 lakh to 3.9 lakh.
+The bikes are expected to launch in the third quarter of 2018 and be priced somewhere between Rs 3 lakh to 3.5 lakh.

 Suzuki V-Strom 650